filecoin-project/FIPs/FIPS/fip-xxxx-move-partitions.md

 - Creation of user-defined maintenance windows: SPs can create designated periods for maintenance activities without the risk of losing power.
 - Set hours of operation for SP infrastructure maintainers: SPs can schedule all WindowPoSts during hours of operation to optimize the maintenance operation resources/on-call schedules.
 - Cost savings for large SPs on WindowPoSt hardware: Balancing the number of partitions across all the deadlines allows large SPs to optimize their hardware usage and reduce WindowPoSt hardware costs.
-- Relieving access stress on storage nodes: In scenarios where an excessive number of partitions are concentrated within a single deadline on specific storage nodes, redistributing some partitions to other deadlines can help alleviate access stress and improve overall performance.
+- Relieving access stress on storage nodes: In scenarios where numerous partitions need complete WindowedPoSt within a short period and their sectors located in a specific storage node in a distributed storage system, the excessive read requests in that period can overload the node and degrade its performance.
+Moving some partitions to other deadlines helps achieve a more balanced workload.
-- Possibility of partition compaction: By moving partitions from different deadlines into a single deadline, it becomes possible to compact partitions that were originally distributed across multiple deadlines.
+- Increasing possibility of compacting partition: By moving partitions from different deadlines into a single deadline, it becomes possible to compact partitions that were originally distributed across multiple deadlines.

 ## Specification
 We propose adding the following method to the built-in `Miner` Actor.